Cheb: History

 The town suffered severely during the Hussite Wars, during the Swedish invasion in the Thirty Years' War in 1631 and 1647, and in the War of the Austrian Succession in 1742.
 In 1634, during the Thirty Years' War, Albrecht von Wallenstein was killed here.
 In 1723, Cheb became a free royal town.
 The northern part of the old town was devastated by a large fire in 1809, and many middle-age buildings were destroyed.

-In 1757, the town's financial self-government was abolished for the sake of Austrian centralization.
+In 1757, the town's financial self-government was abolished for the sake of Austrian centralisation.
 In 1848, the citizen's council demanded separation from Bohemia and reconstitution of its Landtag.

 The terms of the 1919 Treaty of Saint-Germain-en-Laye triggered civil unrest between the Sudeten German population and the new First Czechoslovak Republic, just as in the rest of the Sudetenland.
 In the interwar period, many ethnic Czechs came to the town with the boom of industry.

 During the Sudeten Crisis, the town was occupied by the Nazi German-sponsored Sudetendeutsches Freikorps paramilitary group.
 On 3 October 1938, the town was visited by Adolf Hitler; shortly afterward Wehrmacht troops marched into the Sudetenland and seized control.
 From 1938 until 1945, the town was annexed to Germany and was administered as part of the Reichsgau Sudetenland.
 The Gestapo and Ordnungspolizei operated a prison in Cheb, whose prisoners were subjected to forced labour.
 Cheb was liberated by the 97th Infantry Division of the United States Army on 25 April 1945.

 After the end of World War II the region was returned to Czechoslovakia.
 Under the Beneš decrees and Potsdam Agreement of the same year, the German-speaking majority was expelled.

 Demographics

 In 1910, only 0.5% of the population were Czech.
 Until 1945, it was part of the Northern Bavarian dialect area.
 After World War II, due to the expulsion of ethnic Germans and resettlement of Czechs, the population significantly dropped.

-The current population includes a large group of Vietnamese people.
+The population includes a large group of Vietnamese people.
 Their families were invited to the country as guest workers during the Communist era.

 Economy

 The pillars of Cheb's economy are mainly services and tourism, and there are no large companies here.
-The largest employer is the Town of Cheb.
-Only four industrial enterprises with 200–250 employees are based in Cheb: BWI Czech Republic (manufacturer of automobile parts), Nexans Power Accessories Czech Republic (manufacturer of components for conductors), Playmobil CZ (toys manufacturer), and Tritia (bakery).
+The largest employers are the Town of Cheb and Autodoc Logistics Czech (car parts and accessories dealer).
+The largest industrial enterprise is Tritia, a bakery with more than 200 employees.
+Other notable industrial companies include Nexans Power Accessories Czech Republic (manufacturer of components for conductors) and Playmobil CZ (toys manufacturer).

 Many entrepreneurs and small traders come from the large Vietnamese community.
 After the Velvet Revolution in 1989, the Vietnamese community gradually established seven markets here, and even customers from Germany came to Cheb for cheap goods.
 Today, three Vietnamese markets operate here.